 13. Saturday we begin as close to 2 PM as possible.
 We also order Vegetarian pizza for dinner on Saturday for everyone, so if you have a Gluten allergy, you will need to let us know.

 14. For safety reasons, everyone must stay at the Church.
 It is (roughly) a 1000 square foot building with an open floor plan in the ceremony room and a separate room for talking and eating.

 16. We DO NOT allow cell phones, tablets, or watch phones to be used during the Ceremony so we ask that you let your loved ones know that you have arrived and that you will be out of contact until the next morning so they don't worry.
-All items will be locked in your car and you you will not be allowed out until 6 AM the following morning.
+All items will be locked in a lock box with a timer set for after the ceremony ends.

 17. We DO NOT allow MP3's or Ipod's.
 We have music that we play that works in great unison with the Ayahuasca and we ask you to respect it.
 We also do not allow the use of gum or mints prior to or during a ceremony.

 18. We can't tell you what your experience will be or how long it will last.
 Ayahuasca is a very individual specific sacrament, however, we can tell you that the average journey lasts roughly 3-6 hours.

 19. You are to listen to and respect our Clerical Staff.
 They have the knowledge and experience to guide you safely and we will not allow them to be disrespected.
 If you are not going to listen, we cannot help you, it's that simple.